 Fast forward to the pre-determined date in October and I awoke before the sun to catch the first train out of Yokosuka.
 My destination was Myoden Station in Edogawa Tokyo.
 Some two hours later I arrived and jumped in my friend Go Ishii-san's car for the quick drive to the Edogawa River and the docks where our charter Itoyusen, operates from.
 We met the crew at the pier and after stocking up on some last minute beer from the vending machine we boarded our boat.
 A few minutes later the boat captain anchored us in the river and we began rigging our lines.
 The water was only about 1.5-2 meters deep.
 Since Goby prefer to feed on the bottom you fish with a fixed line about 60cm longer than the water depth and a heavy weight attached near the hook.
 For bait we used worms and scallops.

 After five hours of fishing we summoned the boat captain from shore and returned to the pier.
-On the way back Ishii-san and I dumped our bucket with about 75 fish in it back into the river.
-We already had plenty of fish for everyone and Goby aren’t the easiest to clean (they’re small and slippery factor in a bit too much to drink and a moving boat and it was a miracle no one lost a finger)
+On the way back Ishii-san and I dumped our bucket with about 75 live fish in it back into the river.
+We already had plenty of fish for everyone and Goby are not the easiest to clean (they are small and slippery factor in a bit too much to drink and a moving boat and it was a miracle no one lost a finger).